-It is obvious for the case of $c=0$, \emph{i.e.} $g(x)$ is a constant function.
-Next, we only need to consider the nonconstant case ($c \neq 0$) which needs all weights in leaky-ReLU networks to be nonzero.
-As a consequence, $g(x)$ is continuous, strictly monotone, and its range is the whole space $\mathbb{R}$.
-Without loss of generality, we assume $g(x)$ is increasing, while the decreasing case can be proved similarly.
+The proof is obvious for the case of $c=0$, \emph{i.e.,} $g(x)$ is a constant function.
+Next, we only need to consider the nonconstant case ($c \neq 0$), which requires all weights in the leaky-ReLU networks to be nonzero.
+As a consequence, $g(x)$ is continuous and strictly monotone, and its range is the whole space $\mathbb{R}$.
+Without loss of generality, we assume that $g(x)$ is increasing, and the decreasing case can be proven in a similar way.
 According to the zero-point existence theorem, there is a unique $\xi \in \mathbb{R}$ such that $g(\xi)=0$, and